sopankhosla/twitter-widget-pro/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 2.1.1 =
+* Added an option to open links in new windows

+= 2.1.0 =
+* Added a shortcode to allow you to embed a widget in any post or page

+= 2.0.5 =
+* Remove the settings link from the plugin line on the plugins page
+* Add a link to manage widgets to the plugin line on the plugins page
+* Make date string translatable

 = 2.0.4 =
 * Added twitterwidget-title and twitterwidget-rss classes to the title and rss links for separate styling